 The judge will give instructions to the jury before they leave the room to deliberate, and will go through the various laws associated with the case.
 The judge will also advise the jury to be open to ideas and opinions and to listen to other people and at the same time, not let the opinions of their fellow jurors overpower their own thoughts.
 They shouldn’t be stubborn but also shouldn’t let other people influence their thought process.

 In some cases, if the prosecutor agrees to it, you might decide to ask for a bench trial where the judge is the one to decide if you are guilty or innocent, rather than a jury trial.Professional Help

 You should always get professional help for getting the best advice.
 An experienced Pittsburgh criminal defense attorney will not only guide you throughout the procedures of a trial but will also prepare a solid defense so that the case turns to your favor.

 If you have been charged with any crime in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
 The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at (412) 612-2210 or (412) 612-2210.
+To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at 844.PITT.DUI or 844.PITT.DUI.
 Or, you can contact us online.

 Don’t wait to call!
 The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
 Call today!